Prion Diseases (Transmissible Spongiform Encephalopathies)

 The unique feature of prion diseases is that they are self-propagating and transmissible.
 Once PrPSc is generated endogenously or introduced into the body from the environment, it converts normal prions into abnormal ones.
 This conversion begins with the initial production of a small polymer of misfolded prions, (a seed), perhaps no more than 28 molecules.
 This seed converts normal adjacent prions into abnormal ones by an unknown mechanism.
 As more PrPSc polymers are produced, they, in turn, act as seeds, propagating the conversion of normal to abnormal prions.
 This novel mechanism of disease is also implicated in the propagation of protein misfolding that is involved in Alzheimer's disease, Parkinson's disease, and amyotrophic lateral sclerosis.

 The majority of human prion diseases (see table below) are sporadic.
 About 15% are familial, autosomal dominant.
 A few are environmentally acquired (iatrogenic and from eating BSE- contaminated meat).
-In familial prion diseases, the change in PrPC conformation is caused by mutations of the PRNP gene (more than 30 reported), which alter its amino acid sequence.
+In familial prion diseases, the change in PrPC conformation is caused by mutations of the PRNP gene (more than 40 reported), which alter its amino acid sequence.
 When extrinsic abnormal prions are introduced into the body, they interact with normal indigenous prions and cause them to change their conformation into abnormal.
 How sporadic prion disease arises, is a mystery.
 Perhaps the initial seed of PrPSc is caused by somatic mutations or by posttranslational modifications.
-A methionine/valine polymorphism at codon 129 of the PRNP gene influences susceptibility, clinical phenotype, and pathology of prion diseases.

 The transmissibility of prion diseases has been proven by animal experiments.
 Natural transmission from animal to animal (especially in sheep) has been known for many years.
 In a few instances also, prion diseases have been accidentally transmitted from human to human by transplantation of tissues (dural grafts, cornea) or injection of pituitary extracts from patients with prion diseases.
 In 1996, transmission of bovine spongiform encephalopathy to humans was reported in the UK.